Last update: 17.09.2024 08:34

 Do you work and have travel expenses?

 You can deduct up to CHF 3,000 per year from the federal government for your commuting costs.
-The costs include a subscription to public transport, a flat rate for bicycles, e-bikes, mopeds or motorcycles with a yellow number plate and the kilometers driven by your car from home to work.
+The costs include a public transport season ticket, a flat rate for a bicycle, e-bike, motorcycle or motorcycle with a yellow license plate and the mileage of your car from home to work.
 However, you may only apply the kilometers driven of 70 centimes / kilometer if one of the following 3 cases applies:

-• Case 3: you cannot be expected to use public transport because you are too ill or frail or the timetable is too unfavorable.
+- Case 3: You cannot be expected to use public transport because you are too ill or too frail or the timetable is too unfavorable.
 In this case you can also try to claim the costs for your rented parking space at the place of work.

 In the canton of Zurich, the tax deduction for travel expenses was now limited to CHF 5,000 in 2018.
 In the canton of Bern, the tax deduction for travel expenses is up to 6,700 francs.